Mayfield Chestnut

 Curriculum Intent

-• To create bespoke learning and intervention for every child based on a thorough assessment of need.
+• To create bespoke learning and intervention for every child based on a thorough assessment of need

-• To promote a positive attitude towards learning and acquire a solid basis for lifelong learning.
+• To promote a positive attitude towards learning and acquire a solid basis for lifelong learning

-• To provide a curriculum that is sequenced and knowledge rich.
+• To provide a curriculum that is sequenced and knowledge rich

-• We aim to promote self-esteem and to enable children to live, socialise and work co-operatively with others.
+• We aim to promote self-esteem and to enable children to live, socialise and work co-operatively with others

-• To support skills for emotional regulation.
+• To support skills for emotional regulation

 Curriculum Implementation

 When topics are introduced subject specific vocabulary will be explicitly taught to enable children to access all areas of the curriculum and support the development of their knowledge.
 Children will be given opportunities to deepen their learning by revisiting key concepts to cement their skills and knowledge and to apply these to other areas of the curriculum and life.
 Themes allow teachers to plan for opportunities to challenge and extend individual learning.
-All teachers will ensure that sensory and physical needs are be met by providing individualised sensory and movement opportunities.
+All teachers will ensure that sensory and physical needs are met by providing individualised sensory and movement opportunities.

-Foundation Curriculum Overview
+Curriculum Overview

 Maths Year – R